 - At the end of your reservation, deposit your used cleaning towel in the bin near the area monitor station, check out with the monitor, and proceed to the exit.
 You should not be staying in the building after your workout.

-All student services will be open over the summer, including Access Barnard, Student, Life, CARDS.
-Furman Counseling Center and Primary Care Health Services(PCHS) will also be open.
-You will want to check with these offices about their hours
+All student services are open over the summer, including Access Barnard, Student, Life, CARDS.
+Furman Counseling Center and Primary Care Health Services(PCHS) are also open.
+You will want to check with these offices about their hour.

 All seniors are welcome to continue their coursework in Summer A and Summer B, as long as they remain below 45 credits for the year, and all seniors taking courses in Summer A or B were allowed to participate in the April Commencement ceremonies.

 Degrees will not officially be conferred until all Barnard and Columbia coursework is complete.
 June 2021 will be the official degree conferral date for seniors who complete their coursework in Summer A. October 2021 will be the official degree conferral date for seniors who complete their coursework in Summer B.